-Most kids get to see Christmas lights on land, but in true SoCal style, San Diegans can also spy twinkling lights on 80 lavishly decorated boats as they glide across the water in the 47th Annual San Diego Bay Parade of Lights!
-This year’s parade theme is ‘A Tropical Island Christmas’ and viewers will be dazzled by the procession which may be viewed from several spots.
+Most kids get to see Christmas lights on land, but in true SoCal style, San Diegans can also spy twinkling lights on 80 lavishly decorated boats as they glide across the water in the 48th Annual San Diego Bay Parade of Lights!
+This year’s parade theme is ‘Comic-Con on the Bay’ and viewers will be dazzled by the procession, which may be viewed from several spots.
 Read on for where to enjoy this holiday tradition with your family.

 Views of the Parade for Landlubbers

 Grab your comfy chairs, bring a warm blanket, fill up that cooler and park it!
 Here’s where to view the San Diego Bay Parade of Lights from land.

 Little boat spectators will be thrilled to be at the beginning of the show.
 Parking around Shelter Island is free, come early.
 The Parade proceeds from the south end of Shelter Island to the north end and from the north end of Shelter Island across America’s Cup Harbor entrance to the west end of Harbor Island.